zpolygon95/zpolygon95.github.io/ctf/index.md

 ---
 # CTF Write-Ups #

 DEFCON26 restarted my interest in Capture the Flag.
-This repo will contain my write-ups for each of the puzzles I solve.
-Find CTFs at [ctftime.org](https://ctftime.org)...
+This page will contain my write-ups for each of the puzzles I solve.
+Find CTF events at [ctftime.org](https://ctftime.org)...
 Or by coming to DEFCON.

 ## Participation ##